Bhutta-fahad-02/raspi-ai-autonomous-Robot/README.md

 **Real-world impact:**
 This project simulates the fundamentals of autonomous robotics used in:

-1) Self-driving cars (LiDAR mapping, path planning, sensor fusion).
+# 1) Self-driving cars (LiDAR mapping, path planning, sensor fusion).

-2) Mobile exploration robots (frontier exploration for search & rescue, warehouse mapping).
+# 2) Mobile exploration robots (frontier exploration for search & rescue, warehouse mapping).

-3) Human-robot interaction research (safety features, live observability).
+# 3) Human-robot interaction research (safety features, live observability).

 It provides a hands-on robotics testbed for experimenting with AI navigation, perception, and multi-sensor integration.
-The platform can be extended with reinforcement learning, SLAM algorithms, or additional sensors, making it suitable for both education and research prototyping.
+The platform can be extended with reinforcement learning, SLAM algorithms, or additional sensors, making it suitable for research prototyping.

+Below are images of the completed build:

-**Autonomous Truck: **
+# Autonomous Truck:

 <img width="802" height="1078" alt="image" src="https://github.com/user-attachments/assets/effe32e3-a077-429d-ab43-233c7f4f7907" />